On this page:

 Landlord entry rights and obligations

-In any other case, the landlord has the right to enter the property between 8:00 am and 6:00 pm on any day except public holidays, for one of the following reasons, if they give the tenant 24 hours’ written notice:
+2. Provided the landlord gives the tenant 24 hours' written notice, they can enter the property between 8:00 am and 6:00 pm on any day except a public holiday, for one of the following reasons:

 - carry out duties listed in the tenancy agreement or relevant laws